5.3 Preparing the Collections

 Establishing the copyright status of works

 The best way to ensure that your decisions are consistent is to use a copyright chart, a copyright decision tree, or some type of framework for making copyright assessments.
-One helpful tool that you can use and adapt to your needs is the Copyright Assessment tool done by Fred Saunderson at the National Library of Scotland.
+One helpful tool that you can use and adapt to your needs is the Copyright Assessment tool developed by Fred Saunderson at the National Library of Scotland.
 This framework is specifically designed for the Library’s own legal environment, but if you know your local legislation, you can adapt this framework.

 There are many, many other options available on the Internet for different countries, but of course you can decide to create your own.
 Some examples include: